mauriciolima1988/Applaudo_s_Code_Challenge_Android/README.md

 * Large screen support: show more TV shows depending on the screen size.
 ![10](https://user-images.githubusercontent.com/106693466/200460995-8557cd53-c1c0-4e09-8a1d-e74b21fea1cf.png)
 ---
+## Bottlenecks
+* Splash screen can be improved
+* Need to add support for Dark Mode
+* Need to add Unit and Integration tests
+---

 ## Libraries used on this project: